Hengle/UAAE/README.md

 Unity .assets and AssetBundle editor

 UAAE is an advanced editor for Unity .assets and AssetBundle files.
 It is based on DerPopo's UABE tool, but improves its functions.
-UAAE isn't so `advanced` because it is still missing a lot of features and has lots of bugs, so unless your game is unity 2019.3+, please use the original [UABE](https://github.com/DerPopo/UABE) for now.
+UAAE isn't so `advanced` because it is still missing a lot of features and may have some bugs, so unless your game is unity 2019.3+, please use the original [UABE](https://github.com/DerPopo/UABE) for now.
+But it's better than nothing at all.
+Feel free to contribute.

 #### Supported unity versions: 5 - 2020.2